gotthardp/rabbitmq-coap-pubsub/README.md

 Names of the temporary queues are composed from a prefix `coap/` and IP:port of the subscriber.
 For example, a subscription from 127.0.0.1:40212 will be served by the queue `coap/127.0.0.1:40212`.
 Deleting this queue will forcibly terminate the observer.

+All CoAP clients are authenticated as a user "anonymous".
+By setting RabbitMQ permissions for this user you can restrict access rights of the CoAP clients.
+The authenticated DTLS access is not supported (for now).

 The message attributes gets converted as shown in the following table: